Simple Puerto Rican Sofrito

 - Refrigerate a portion of your sofrito in an airtight container for use within 1 week.
 Freeze any extra in small containers or in an ice cube tray for up to 4 months.
 You do not need to thaw before cooking.

-- Use 2 tablespoons of sofrito when you are making rice, beans, soups, and stews.
+- Add 2 tablespoons of sofrito when you are making rice, beans, soups, and stews and enjoy.

 Recipe contributed by Natasha Eziquiel-Shriro, MS, RDN, CDN